Skip to main content

 Learning Objectives:

-• To create awareness of the cyber risks associated with sponsoring and operating a retirement plan
+• Identify the cyber risks associated with sponsoring and operating a retirement plan.

-• To help Plan sponsors perform risk assessment processes to better mitigate these risks and understand the insurance landscape to insure against such risks
+• Recognize risk assessment processes to better mitigate cyber risks and while understanding the insurance landscape to insure against such risks.

 2:45 PM – 3:35 PM EST